 Measuring and Valuing Finance Metrics

 Understanding the financial metrics that underpin a startup's health is essential for both founders and investors.
-Metrics such as revenue, customer acquisition cost (CAC), lifetime value (LTV), cash flow, and profit margins provide a clear picture of sustainability and growth potential.
-These indicators not only highlight operational efficiency but also help identify areas for improvement.
+Metrics such as revenue, customer acquisition cost (CAC, the total marketing/sales expense per new customer) and lifetime value (LTV, total projected revenue per user), cash flow, and profit margins demonstrate sustainability and growth potential.
+Each metric helps clarify specific aspects of startup health.

 Revenue Analysis: The Starting Point